intel-analytics/ipex-llm/docs/docs/getting-started.md

 After creating the model, you will have to deside which loss function to use in training.
 Find the details of losses defined in BigDL in [Losses](APIdocs/Losses.md).

 Now you create an `Optimizer` and set the loss function, input dataset along with other hyper parameters into the Optimizer.
 Then call `Optimizer.optimize` to train.
-Refer to [Optimizer docs](APIdocs/Optimizers/Optimizer.md) for details.
+Refer to [Optimization](ProgrammingGuide/optimization.md) and [Optimizer API guide](APIdocs/Optimizers/Optimizer.md) for details.

-Evaluation can be performed periodically during a training.
-Before calling `Optimizer.optimize`, use `Optimizer.setValidation` (in Scala) or `Optimizer.set_validation` (in Python) to set validation configurations, e.g. validation dataset, validation metrics, etc. For a list of defined metrics, refer to [Metrics](APIdocs/Metrics.md).
+Model Evaluation can be performed periodically during a training.
+Refer to [Validate your Model in Training](ProgrammingGuide/optimization.md#validate-your-model-in-training) for details.
+For a list of defined metrics, refer to [Metrics](APIdocs/Metrics.md).

 When `Optimizer.optimize` finishes, it will return a trained model.
-You can then use `model.predict` for predictions.
-Refer to [Model Prediction](APIdocs/Module.md#model-prediction) for detailed usage.
+You can then use the trained model for prediction or evaluation.
+Refer to [Model Prediction](APIdocs/Module.md#model-prediction) and [Model Evaluation](APIdocs/Module.md#model-evaluation) for detailed usage.

+If you prefer to train a model inside a Spark ML pipeline, please refer to  [Using BigDL in Spark ML Pipeline](ProgrammingGuide/MLPipeline/MLPipeline.  md) page for usage.

 ## **Save a Model**

 When training is finished, you may need to save the final model for later use.

-Use `model.save` to save your BigDL model into a file (in BigDL model format) on local filesystem, HDFS, or Amazon s3 (refer to [Model Save](APIdocs/Module.md/#model-save)).
+BigDL allows you to save your BigDL model on local filesystem, HDFS, or Amazon s3 (refer to [Model Save](APIdocs/Module.md/#model-save)).

 You may also save the model to Tensorflow or Caffe format (refer to [Caffe Support](ProgrammingGuide/caffe-support.md), and [Tensorflow Support](ProgrammingGuide/tensorflow-support.md) respectively).

-If you prefer to train a model inside a Spark ML pipeline, please refer to [Using BigDL in Spark ML Pipeline](ProgrammingGuide/MLPipeline/MLPipeline.md) page for usage.

 ## **Stop and Resume a Training**

 Training a deep learning model sometimes takes a very long time.
 It may be stopped or interrupted and we need the training to resume from where we have left.

 To enable this, you have to configure `Optimizer` to periodically take snapshots of the model (trained weights, biases, etc.) and optim-method (configurations and states of the optimization) and dump them into files.
-Use `Optimizer.setCheckpoint` (in Scala) or `optimizer.set_checkpoint` (in Python) to configure the frequency and paths of writing snapshots.
-Then during training, you will find several snapshot files written in the checkpoint path.
-Refer to [Optimizer API](APIdocs/Optimizers/Optimizer.md) for details.

-After training stops, you can resume from any saved point.
-Choose one of the model snapshots and the corresponding optim-method snapshot to resume (the iteration number of the the snapshots is in the file name suffix).
-Use `Module.load` (Scala) or `Model.load`(Python) to load the model snapshot into an model object, and `OptimMethod.load` (Scala only, Python does not support this yet) to load optimization method into an OptimMethod object.
-Then create a new `Optimizer` with the loaded model and optim method.
-Call `Optimizer.optimize`, and you will resume from the point where the snapshot is taken.
-Refer to [OptimMethod API](APIdocs/Optimizers/OptimMethod.md) and [Model Load](APIdocs/Module.md#model-load) for details.

-You can also resume training without loading the optim method, if you intend to change the learning rate schedule or even the optimization algorithm.
-Just create an `Optimizer` with loaded model and a new instance of OptimMethod (both Scala and Python).
+Refer to [Checkpointing](ProgrammingGuide/optimization/#checkpointing) for details.

+To resume a training after it stops, refer to [Resume Training](ProgrammingGuide/optimization.md#resume-training).

 ---